 - 1. In the Installation Assistant page, enter Server address of the Meeting Server. - 2.
 Enter the Username configured on the Meeting Server.

 Note: By default, 'admin' is used as the username.

-- 3. Enter the Password configured on the Meeting Server.
+- 3. Enter the Password configured on the Meeting Server. - 4.
+Click Connect.

-- 4. Enter the Port number.

-- 5. Click Connect.

 Note: The Connect button is enabled, only after the server address, username and password details are given.